-Pregnancy and childbirth can cause a lot of physical and emotional changes.
+Pregnancy and childbirth cause a lot of physical and emotional changes.
 You may have been able to maintain or improve your fitness during pregnancy or it may have been more difficult for you.
-You may have had a straightforward delivery and recovered quickly, or it may have been more complicated and taken longer.
+You may have had a straightforward birth and recovered quickly, or it may have been more complicated and taken longer.

 Pelvic Floor Self Assessment (ePAQ)